BadGamesInc/hypnotic-client/README.md

 errors right click on the Client folder, click buildpath>configure-buildpath and the go to the libraries tab and double click on jre 1.6 and change the compliance to 1.8.
 Now it should work when you go to debug it.
 I probably explained that in the worst way possible but its good enough

+## disclaimer
+if you hate skidded clients then this is not the client for you, this client is just something for me (BadGamesInc) to learn coding and learn about java so i can make my own stuff, im not going to claim that the client is entirely original, a good bit of the stuff is original but a good bit is also skidded